-- If you’re coming from elsewhere within Busan, you can ride a bus from the Busan Central Bus Terminal (near Nopo station on the Busan Metro Line 1) to Gyeongju Express Bus Terminal.
+- If you’re coming from elsewhere within Busan, ride a bus from the Busan Central Bus Terminal (near Nopo station on the Busan Metro Line 1) to Gyeongju Express Bus Terminal.
 This ride takes about 50 minutes, with buses leaving from the terminal every 15 minutes.

 From Seoul –

 - Ride a bus from the Seoul Express Bus Terminal (near the Express Bus Terminal Station on the Seoul Subway Lines 3, 7, and 9) to Gyeongju Express Bus Terminal.
 This ride takes about 4 hours and is the cheapest and easiest option from Seoul.

 Where to eat in Gyeongju – best restaurants